Parallel transport for Higgs bundles over p-adic curves: Introduction

-Let $K$ be a finite extension of $\Qp$, $\overline{K}$ an algebraic closure of $K$, $\bC$ (resp. $\oo$) the $p$-adic completion of $\overline{K}$ (resp. $\mathscr{O}_{\overline{K}}$), $X$ a geometrically connected, smooth proper curve over $K$ and $\overline{x}$ a geometric point of $X$.
+Let us first describle these Higgs bundles.
+Let $K$ be a finite extension of $\Qp$, $\overline{K}$ an algebraic closure of $K$, $\bC$ (resp. $\oo$) the $p$-adic completion of $\overline{K}$ (resp. $\mathscr{O}_{\overline{K}}$), $X$ a geometrically connected, smooth proper curve over $K$ and $\overline{x}$ a geometric generic point of $X$.
 Roughly speaking, we establish an equivalence between the category $\Rep(\pi_1(X_{\overline{K}},\overline{x}),\bC)$ of continuous finite dimensional $\bC$-representations of $\pi_1(X_{\overline{K}},\overline{x})$ and a category of Higgs bundles over $X_{\bC}$, whose underlying bundles admit a strongly semi-stable reduction of degree zero as in Deninger--Werner's theory, after taking a twisted inverse image over a finite \'etale cover of $X_{\overline{K}}$.
 This equivalence is compatible with the $p$-adic Simpson correspondence when restricted to small objects.
 We prove that these Higgs bundles are semi-stable of degree zero.
 It is conjectured that the converse holds.
 We discuss these results in more details in the following. \end{secnumber}

-\begin{secnumber} We first briefly explain the $p$-adic Simpson correspondence.
+\begin{secnumber} We first briefly explain the $p$-adic Simpson correspondence following Faltings' original approach.